Hello Coaches and Managers –

 PSPL is sanctioned by US Club Soccer.
 This is an organization created by and for competitive soccer clubs.
 US Club Soccer provides our insurance, our player passes and they provide a Player Identification Program for US National Teams as well as for college and professional teams.

-US Club Soccer is our organization.
+US Club Soccer is our parent organization.
 Each US Club Soccer sanctioned club has one vote for the US Club Soccer Board of Directors.
 The US Club Soccer Board of Directors is made up of club representatives from around the country - each of whom must have at least a USSF B license.

 Our partnership with US Club Soccer is beneficial because it allows our league and your club to operate flexibly, with player development as our focus.
 We strongly encourage you to use the flexibility offered by US Club Soccer Passes as a tool for your player’s development.
 We believe, when possible, you should use younger players from within your club when an older team needs players – rather than signing players from another club.
 We believe, when possible, you should use second team players with your first team, rather than signing players from another club.
 This is a common practice throughout the world and will help build club loyalty.